The best independent guide to the Algarve

 For a holiday, Praia da Luz has a welcoming and family friendly atmosphere, and offers a surprisingly wide section of restaurants, cafes and beach bars.
 Luz may be quiet and peaceful, but it is only 5km to the major city of Lagos with its extensive shopping, historic centre and buzzing nightlife.
 This guide will provide an introduction to Praia da Luz.

-Luz is pretty, unassuming and has a wonderful beach.
-The town has a homely and welcoming ambience; where visitors and long-term residents can spend the hot summer days in the beachside cafes and restaurants chatting and socialising.
+Luz is charming, unassuming and conceals a wonderful beach.
+The town has a homely and welcoming ambience; where visitors and long-term residents spend hot summer days socialising in the beachside cafes or relaxing on the beach.

 In the Algarve – Alvor, Carvoeiro, Olhos de Agua and Monte Gordo

 Around the rest of Portugal – Sesimbra, Cascais, Nazaré, Ericeira, Espinho

 Yet to be fully discovered by foreign tourists - Vila Nova de Milfontes, Costa Nova (Aveiro), Vila do Conde and São Martinho do Porto.

 (links to destination guide and open a new tabs)

 Luz has one large sandy beach that nestles between the towering Rocha Negra headland and the rocky coastline close to the Fortaleza da Luz.
 This beach has soft golden sands and clean sea waters, while to the rear of the beach is a selection of beach cafes and restaurants.

 As the Praia da Luz is sheltered between the two headlands the sea waters are calm and safe, and suitable for children to bath in.
 The seawaters are calm but surprisingly cold, only reaching 20C at the height of the summer.
 In the summer there are numerous water-based activities, including banana boats, Ringos (€12 for 15min) or Kayaks (€10 per hour).